 Scope of Works

-The project included the installation of 1,589 metres of 225mm and 1,423 metres of 300mm PN16 PVC water main by open trench.
+The original scope required the installation of 1,589 metres of 225mm and 1,423 metres of 300mm PN16 PVC water main by open trench.
 UEA proposed an alternate method of installation by utilising horizontal directional drilling (HDD), which council approved.
-Due to the installation method changing, the product pipe also had to be converted to 280mm (225mm Internal) and 355mm (300mm Internal) PN16 Polyethylene (PE) pipe.
+Due to the installation method changing, the product pipe also had to be converted to 280mm (225mm internal) and 355mm (300mm internal) PN16 Polyethylene (PE) pipe.
 In addition, 430 metres of 125mm sleeve with 40mm product pipe road crossings were installed using HDD to replace the existing service connections.

 - Reactive and soft ground conditions.
 At the start of the project, this combination of ground conditions and travelling at shallow depths meant that the surface level humping became an issue that could cause major damage.
 Utilising knowledge within the company, the methods and tooling were altered and boring longer shots of large diameter was possible without any damage to existing surface levels.